 Trying new things can be intimidating—most of us tend to feel varying degrees of trepidation when considering trying a new food or drink.
 That’s completely normal!
 And for the sake of this article, we are going to explore what kombucha tastes like, and hopefully quell any hesitations about venturing to try this delicious and healthy beverage.
 Once you try kombucha, it will likely grow on you with every sip and you’ll be coming back for more ‘booch!

-The beverage is classically tart, slightly sweet, and wonderfully bubbly.
-Natural flavors can be added, and depending on the mix of ingredients, kombucha can take on a floral, spicy, herbaceous, or even fruity notes.
+Kombucha tastes slightly sweet, classically tart, and wonderfully bubbly.
+The taste of kombucha can vary depending on what ingredients are added.
+Kombucha can take on a floral, spicy, herbaceous, or even fruity notes.
 Thanks to kombucha’s fermentation process, the friendly bacteria, yeasts, and enzymes (aka probiotics) eat the sugar in sweet tea and turn it into tasty, and slightly bubbly, kombucha.
+Health-Ade offers a wide variety of different flavors of kombucha that will satisfy nearly every taste possible.

 What is Kombucha Made From?